MCruz109/binance_price/README.md

 # Binance Price
 ------------------------------------------------------------------
-* Stream and collect sub-minute trading pair price from Binance.
+* Collect trading pair prices from Binance for analysis and backtesting
-* Data is stored in sqlite3.
+* Data is stored in sqlite3
+* Update Speed: 2000ms
 ------------------------------------------------------------------

 ### Dependencies